 Two menus from Christmas Day in 1890 reflect regional differences in cuisine at a time when local styles of cooking were not always evident.
 Despite being held on opposite ends of the country, the dinners also featured some of the same dishes, such as Diamondback terrapin and Canvasback duck.
-Described as “the great American delicacies” by British novelist Frederick Marryat in his 1839 Diary in America, these classic game dishes were often served at lavish dinners during this time of year, prepared in traditional ways that transcended regional variations and foreign influences.
+Described as “the great American delicacies” by British novelist Frederick Marryat in his 1839 Diary in America, these lavish game dishes were served in traditional ways that transcended regional variations and foreign influences.

-Illustrated with an elf-like Santa Claus, the menu shown above comes from the Ebbitt House, then a fine hotel in Washington, D.C.
-Although Canvasback ducks were hunted in many parts of the country, the ones on this menu came from the Susquehanna Flats, a twenty-five-thousand-acre water area near Havre de Grace, Maryland that was abundant with the wild celery that gave this species its distinctive flavor.
-Diamondback terrapins were also found in the Chesapeake Bay and its tributaries, for these brackish-water turtles inhabited neither freshwater habitats nor the sea.
-For this dinner they were prepared in the so-called “Ebbitt House style,” most likely a slight variation of the Maryland style in which the terrapin was cut into pieces and cooked in a saucepan with Madeira wine, cayenne pepper, and butter.
-Cream mixed with the yolks of boiled eggs was added, stirring briskly to avoid letting it come to a boil.
-It was then poured into a heated tureen and served very hot.1
+The above menu, featuring an elf-like Santa Claus, comes from the upper-class Ebbitt House in Washington, D.C.
+Although Canvasback ducks were hunted in other parts of the country, the ones on this menu probably came from the Susquehanna Flats near Havre de Grace, Maryland.
+This shallow, 25,000-acre water area was abundant with the wild celery that gave this species its distinctive flavor.
+Diamondback terrapins, which inhabited neither freshwater nor the sea, were also found in the Chesapeake Bay and its tributaries.
+For this dinner, the brackish-water turtles were prepared in the “Ebbitt House style,” probably a slight variation of the Maryland style in which pieces of the meat were cooked in a saucepan with Madeira wine, cayenne pepper, and butter.
+The dish was finished with cream mixed with boiled egg yolks and then poured into a heated tureen and served hot.1

 |Map of the Chesapeake Bay (1895)|